 Then the ship got closer to the beige dome, and the other crew members began to turn his way.
 The Blue Horizon’s speed had not diminished, and they were fast flying toward the structure as it almost seemed to lurch out toward them.

 “Captain?”
 Renny asked, a worried expression crossing his face.

 A black fissure appeared in the bubble—a vertical slot that stared back at them as if a feline eye.
 The ship turned onto its side with a lurch, shot through the opening, and into the bubble, continuing its rotation until it slowly came to a stop inside the massive structure.

-Inside the dome, a plethora of ships from all over the galaxy sat docked, as their cargoes were loaded and unloaded.
+Inside the dome, a plethora of ships from all over the Planetary Alignment sat docked, as their cargoes were loaded and unloaded.
 The Blue Horizon moved toward an occupied stall before banking right and gliding into an empty spot on one of the three ringed levels within the dome.